DockYard-Academy/curriculum/removed_content.md

 1. `defmodule` a keyword that means "define module".
 2. `Greeter` is the name of this module.
-It can be any valid name, and is usually **CapitalCase**. you'll often heard the name of the module refered to as the **namespace** that functions are organized under.
+It can be any valid name, and is usually **CapitalCase**. you'll often heard the name of the module referred to as the **namespace** that functions are organized under.
 3. `do` a keyword that separates the module name and its internal implementation.
 4. `end` a keyword that finishes the module definition.